waclawthedev/gopie/README.md

 *  Add - adds element to set.
 Does nothing if such element already exists
 *  Remove - removes element from set.
 Does nothing if such element doesn't exist
 *  Contains - returns true if set contains provided element

+## How to contribute

+1. Fork this repository
+2. Create a new branch with prefix in name "feat/" or "fix/"
+3. Commit your changes
+4. Push to your fork
+5. Open a Pull Request to this original repository